nishkohli96/eslint-config/apps/docs/docs/rules/stylistic.md

 ## **Javascript in React (jsx)**

-These rules are included in the `@nish1896/eslint-config/react` package.
+These rules are included in the `@nish1896/eslint-flat-config/react` and `@nish1896/eslint-config/react` import.

 |Rule Name|🔧|
 |-|-|